Iceland's Blue Lagoon: The Ultimate Guide

 Showering naked in public is not something everybody is used to, but it's mandatory at all public swimming pools in Iceland.
 The water in the lagoon doesn't have any chlorine, so people must be completely clean when they enter it.

-There are shower curtains and cubicles for you to shower in if you find it uncomfortable to use the communal showers.
+The Blue Lagoon has shower cubicles where you can have some privacy.
 You'll almost certainly be called out publicly if you try to sneak through without showering.

-When you've entered the lagoon itself, make sure you check out the swim-up bar, where you can purchase drinks using your electronic wristband.
+Couple relaxing in the Blue Lagoon geothermal spa in Iceland, with white silica mud masks on their faces and mineral-rich blue water surrounded by volcanic lava rocks.After entering the lagoon, check out the swim-up bar, where you can purchase drinks using your electronic wristband.
 There's also a mud bar, where you can get a silica mud mask for your face (included for all visitors).

 Explore the lagoon, let the water hit your shoulders at the small waterfall by the saunas, and cleanse your skin inside the three different saunas and steam rooms.
 If you've booked an in-water massage, there's a dedicated place for them by the saunas.